Timings : 9:00 AM - 5:00 PM

 Located on the banks of River Aghanashini, Mirjan Fort is a royal reminder of our glorious history.
 It is situated about 11 km from the town of Kumta in Karnataka and is spread over an area of 4.1 hectares.
 The fort is also believed to be a site for many past battles in 16th and 17th Century and was functional till 1785.
 Later, the British captured this fort and used it for their armoury.
 It is embellished with remarkable architecture of the bygone era, such as canals, moats, secret passageways and various other considerations to fortify its grounds.
 The splendid fort truly gives the impression of a fairytale castle all covered with grass and overgrowth.

-This time-tested building is constructed from locally available laterite stone and is believed to be built in 1608-1640 A.D. by Queen Chennabharadevi, who was known as the pepper queen of India.
+This time-tested building is constructed from locally available laterite stone.
 Legend says that this was one of the most important places for the Foreign trades in Spices with Dutch, Portuguese and British.
 It has been declared as a protected monument by the Archaeological Survey of India (ASI) and has gone through some recent renovations to improves its quality.

 In the year 2001, several archaeological excavations were also conducted by the organisation that unearthed several laterite structures belonging to the medieval period.
 Other antiquarian findings such as gold coins attributed to Portuguese Viceroy Conde De Sarzedas have also been found along with cannon balls, Chinese porcelain, and clay tablets with Islamic inscriptions.
 It is believed that there was a hidden treasure in the fort complex that was later stolen by the Britishers.
 Nestled amidst the idyllic surrounding this historical monument is a lost gem in the tourism landscape of the country.
 Every year on independence day, Indian flag is hoisted on the fort.